Yosemite National Park: Yosemite Grant

 Eadweard Muybridge, Vernal Fall, 1872; Willard Worden, Yosemite Falls, c.
 1910.

 Concerned by the impact of commercial interests, citizens, including Galen Clark and Senator John Conness, advocated protection for the area.
 The 38th United States Congress passed legislation that was signed by President Abraham Lincoln on June 30, 1864, creating the Yosemite Grant.
 This is the first time land was set aside specifically for preservation and public use by the U.S. government, and set a precedent for the 1872 creation of Yellowstone national park, the nation's first.
+According to Rolf Diamant and Ethan Carr, "the Yosemite Grant was a direct consequence of the war ... an embodiment of the ongoing process of remaking government ... an intentional assertion of a steadfast belief in the eventual Union victory."
 Yosemite Valley and the Mariposa Grove were ceded to California as a state park, and a board of commissioners was established two years later.

 Galen Clark was appointed by the commission as Grant's first guardian, but neither Clark nor the commissioners had the authority to evict homesteaders (which included Hutchings).
 The issue was not settled until 1872, when the homesteader land holdings were invalidated by the U.S. Supreme Court.
 Clark and the commissioners were ousted in a dispute that reached the Supreme Court in 1880.
 The two Supreme Court decisions affecting management of the Yosemite Grant are considered precedents in land management law.
 Hutchings became the new park guardian.

 Tourist access to the park improved, and conditions in the Valley became more hospitable.
 Tourism significantly increased after the first transcontinental railroad was completed in 1869, while the long horseback ride to reach the area was a deterrent.
 Three stagecoach roads were built in the mid-1870s to provide better access for the growing number of visitors.

 John Muir was a Scottish-born American naturalist and explorer.
 Muir's leadership ensured that many National Parks were left untouched, including Yosemite.

 Muir wrote articles popularizing the area and increasing scientific interest in it.
 Muir was one of the first to theorize that the major landforms in Yosemite Valley were created by alpine glaciers, bucking established scientists such as Josiah Whitney.
 Muir wrote scientific papers on the area's biology.
 Landscape architect Frederick Law Olmsted emphasized the importance of conservation of Yosemite Valley.